hwang-sun/Regression_Analysis-Trip_Duration/README.md

 ## V. Summary

-The conclusion is performed by taking into consideration of OLS model, T-test, ANOVA, and Tukey's HSD results from the above analysis.
+The conclusion is performed by taking into consideration the results of OLS model, T-test, ANOVA, and Tukey's HSD from the above analysis.

 ---